 To avoid muscle soreness due to overtraining, build up your mileage and running intensity slowly by following the 10% rule, where you increase by mileage by no more than 10% each week.

 We’ll run through some of the best ways to relieve muscle soreness, but it’s important to know that not all soreness is bad.
 Your body MUST break down to build back up stronger.

-Let’s go through each of these in a bit more detail to see why they work and what might be the best choice for you…or how to make them all part of your routine.
+Let’s go through each of the ways you can relieve sore muscles in detail to see why they work and what might be the best choice for you…or how to make them all part of your routine.